Skip to main content

 Email: boram.kim@ucf.edu

-Boram Kim is a fourth year PhD student in the I/O Psychology PhD program at the University of Central Florida.
-Based on her professional experiences, her research interests include navigating interpersonal relationships and employee experiences of technology in the workplace.
+Boram Kim is a PhD candidate in the I/O Psychology PhD program at the University of Central Florida.
+Based on her professional experience, her research interests include navigating interpersonal relationships and employees’ experiences with technology in the workplace.

 Ady Cohen (UCF TRT Trainee) Industrial and Organizational Ph.D.
 Program, University of Central Florida